Before starting, read the 2022 Earth to Sky Academy course announcement.

 What are some sources of funding available to Earth to Sky Regional Leaders?

-We recommend that Regional Leaders also seek funding from national, state, and local sources such as:
+In addition, we recommend that Regional Leaders also seek funding from national, state, and local sources such as:

 - Their state’s university-based NASA Space Grant Consortium.
 We will be glad to write a letter of introduction to your local consortium director.
 Note that Space Grants will typically expect you to identify non-federal matching funds, but that could be in-kind rather than cash, such as a calculation of the value of the staff time contributed by Regional Leaders to the ETS project.
 It also helps to frame your request with alignment to NASA goals and, of course, to the issues that are unique to your state.